School of Nursing

 Graduate Program Completion Time Limit

-Students have 7 years in which to complete the requirements for the Master of Science degree and 8 years to complete the Doctoral degree (Ph.D. or DNP) in Nursing.
+Students have 5 years in which to complete the requirements for the Master of Science in Nursing degree and 8 years to complete the Doctoral degree (Ph.D. or DNP) in Nursing.
 Extension of the limit may be granted in exceptional circumstances for up to 1 year at a time by the Graduate Division of a student's school or college upon receipt of a satisfactorily documented petition from the student and a letter of support from the thesis or dissertation advisor.
 If the program is not completed within the time limit and an extension has not been granted, those courses which are over 7 or 8 years old must be repeated.
 If, for any reason, a graduate student is unable to enroll in coursework in any semester, the student must notify the Office of Student Affairs.
 In some circumstances, a leave of absence may be appropriate.

 Probationary Policy